-To apply, please complete the form online.
-You will be asked to upload a résumé/CV and organisational chart if available.
-Admission to the programme is selective and is based on professional achievements, organisational responsibilities, and personal motivation.
+To apply, please complete the form at www.bsg.ox.ac.uk/ rising-public-leaders-programme.
+You will be asked to upload a résumé/CV and your organisational chart if available.

+Admission to the programme is selective and is based on professional achievements, organisational responsibilities and personal motivation.